Plug Power Inc. (PLUG) vs. Its Peers: A Comparison - News Heater

 PLUG) stock’s latest price update

-Plug Power Inc. (NASDAQ: PLUG)’s stock price has soared by 0.59 in relation to previous closing price of 8.46.
-Nevertheless, the company has seen a gain of 4.67% in its stock price over the last five trading days.
-InvestorPlace reported 2023-09-04 that The hydrogen industry is booming and stocks related to this promising technology are capturing the attention of investors.
-As the world strives to reduce carbon emissions and find sustainable solutions for energy supply, hydrogen companies are becoming key players in this transition.
+Plug Power Inc. (NASDAQ: PLUG)’s stock price has gone decline by -3.99 in comparison to its previous close of 8.27, however, the company has experienced a -6.15% decrease in its stock price over the last five trading days.
+The Motley Fool reported 2023-09-08 that Plug Power’s revenue hit a record quarterly high in the second quarter.
+The hydrogen fuel cell maker is still losing money on the bottom line.

 PLUG’s Market Performance

-PLUG’s stock has risen by 4.67% in the past week, with a monthly drop of -27.36% and a quarterly drop of -2.96%.
-The volatility ratio for the week is 5.23% while the volatility levels for the last 30 days are 5.45% for Plug Power Inc. The simple moving average for the last 20 days is -6.61% for PLUG’s stock, with a simple moving average of -28.51% for the last 200 days.
+Plug Power Inc. (PLUG) has seen a -6.15% fall in stock performance for the week, with a -26.14% decline in the past month and a -16.60% plunge in the past quarter.
+The volatility ratio for the week is 4.16%, and the volatility levels for the past 30 days are at 5.29% for PLUG.
+The simple moving average for the last 20 days is -7.55% for PLUG’s stock, with a simple moving average of -32.33% for the last 200 days.

 Analysts’ Opinion of PLUG